malaow3/PokeBin-Extension/README.md

 ## How to Install
 1. Install Tampermonkey for either [Chrome](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)
-2. Once Tampermonkey is installed, navigate to this link to install the script:
+2. Once Tampermonkey is installed, navigate to this [link](https://github.com/malaow3/PokeBin-Extension/raw/main/build/pokebin-ext.user.js) to install the script

 ## Why not a proper web-extension?
 There are a couple of reasons why I opted for a userscript approach: